rkapsi/wecan/README.md

 All configuration values (there are only two) can be found in the `wecan.sh` script and realistically speaking only `$DEVICE` is relevant.

-### Firmware Upgrade
+### Firmware Upgrades

-The timing when `/data/rc.local` gets executed after a Firmware upgrade is such that the `/` filesystem is still in read-only mode and the WeCan installation will fail (you can find the errors in `/var/log/boot`).
-The simple fix is to restart the GX one more time.
-Or you can SSH into the GX and repeat the installation dance.
+Be aware that the GX's filesystem is mounted read only for as long as the access level isn't set to `Superuser` and the root password isn't set.
+The GX will retain the selected access level from one Firmware Upgrade to the next but the root password gets reset/disabled every time.
+That means after a Firmware Upgrade you need to set the root password and restart the GX once more (or you can SSH into the GX and essentially repeat the steps from the Installation).
+For any kind of errors see `/var/log/boot`.

 ### Validate